-This is actually a float mattress instead of a tube but it’s very large footprint (it’s 8″ wider and almost 3′ longer than a king mattress) gives us a very important thing: a huge capacity!
+This is actually a float mattress instead of a tube but its very large footprint (it’s 8″ wider and almost 3′ longer than a king mattress) gives us a very important thing: a huge capacity!
 This mattress is given the green light from Intex to support up to 600 pounds and we tested it to 660!
-(Which meant: myself, my wife, our two young kids, and our dog)
+(Which meant: me, my wife, our two young kids, and our dog)

 While it does start to fold on you a bit and sit low in the water at that weight, it is a solid option for a heavy-duty floatie that I have no hesitation to suggest.